Marine Life of the Kimberley Region

 About the Project

-Phase 2 (2011 – 2015) will increase the resolution of the marine biodiversity data undertaken during phase 1 by examining the marine fauna and flora at selected sites along the whole Kimberley coast, out onto the mid-continental shelf.
+Phase 2 (2011 – 2015) is a series of surveys to increase the resolution of the marine biodiversity data examined during Phase 1.
+These surveys will examine the marine fauna and flora at selected sites along the Kimberley coast, out onto the mid-continental shelf and as far north as Ashmore and Hibernia Reefs.

-All project marine surveys (2009 -2014) will target the region’s worms, molluscs, crustaceans, fish, corals, soft corals and echinoderms, as well as marine algae and seagrasses.
-For Phase 2 (2011-2014) we will also be measuring water quality.
+All the marine surveys (2009 -2014) will target the region’s worms, molluscs, crustaceans, fish, corals, soft corals, sponges and echinoderms, marine algae and seagrasses as well as measuring water quality.
 Follow our exploits and discoveries on video in the Live Action section of this website.

 The Marine Life of the Kimberley Project will provide a wealth of information, contributing toward informed decision making, sustainable development, formulation of business and conservation policies, the provision of educational input and assessment of national and world heritage values.